Likelihood-based inference for the Gompertz model with Poisson errors: Introduction

 Ecologists have long recognized the importance of separating observation from process error in ecological modeling, and significant progress has been achieved through the use of state-space models to analyze time series of population fluctuations \citep{Dennis_2006,Hostetler_2015,Methe_2021}.
 However, including both process noise and observation error in the model remains challenging, as it produces significant computational difficulties.
 To illustrate, \cite{staples2004estimating} note that the sampling error adds to the variability in the data leading to positively biased estimators of process variation and propose a restricted maximum likelihood estimation of the latter and of the error variance.
 Subsequently, \citep{linden2009estimating} show empirically that observation errors can change the autocorrelation structure of a time series with potential biases resulting from models that ignore such errors.

 The Gompertz model \citep{gompertz1825xxiv} is widely used to describe and characterize population dynamics.
 Its use permeates multiple disciplines, including actuarial science \citep[e.g.,][]{butt2004application, baione2018pricing}, demography \citep[e.g.,][]{alexander2017flexible, tai2018models}, as well as in life sciences where it can be used to model the growth patterns of animals, plants, tumors and the volume of bacteria \citep{Winsor1932-ii,tjovre_2017}.
 Most importantly, the Gompertz model can be modified to account for sampling variability and, in some clearly structured problems, it is possible to explicitly formulate the likelihood function in the presence of sampling error.
 For example, if the observation noise is assumed to follow a log-normal distribution, it is feasible to write the likelihood function \citep{staples2004estimating} and the model can be transformed into a linear Gaussian state-space model which can be fitted using the Kalman filter \citep{Dennis_2006}.
 However, if the sampling error is not log-normal, the expression of the likelihood becomes more complex.
 Relevant for this paper is the study of \cite{Lele} which shows that likelihood-based inference for a stationary Gompertz model with Poisson sampling errors requires the calculation of a high-dimensional integral that brings on a prohibitive computational burden.
 He proposes a composite likelihood approach that reduces the dimension of the integral and makes the computation manageable for longer time series.
 However, replacing the full likelihood with a composite one comes with an inferential cost because the resulting confidence, or credible, intervals will not have nominal coverage.
+Subsequently, \citet{lele2007data} employed a data augmentation strategy in both the Gompertz model with normal errors and the Ricker model with Poisson errors.
+They used a generic Metropolis-Hastings algorithm with a random walk proposal implemented through the WinBUGS library to jointly sample from the posterior distribution of the parameters and latent variables.